Electro (Marvel Comics): Max Dillon

 Electro pressures Sajani into telling him how effective the anti-Electro traps will be in removing his powers, but the Black Cat interrupts their talk to ask her how the device works.
 They both infiltrate the demonstration, suiting Electro into the "Fake Electro" costume while Black Cat disguises herself as one of the operators.
 Black Cat starts the machine, further enhancing Electro's power, only to be interrupted by Spider-Man and Silk.
 Electro tries to escape but his insulated webbing protects him by allowing Silk to cover Electro with her webbing.
 Black Cat changes the plan, using the wiring to overload Electro by putting his powers way out of control, shooting his lightning bolts against the helicopter.
 Silk saves the helicopter and Spider-Man jumps into the machine, using his webbing to cover Electro to take him out of there.
 Electro asks to let go, but Spider-Man remains determined to hold him until they are both saved by Silk who pulls them out of the machine and away from the explosion which failed to kill Spider-Man as Black Cat wanted and she escapes.
 However, Electro was apparently de-powered and taken into custody.

 As part of the "All-New, All-Different Marvel", a de-powered Max Dillon is shown as an inmate at Andry Corrections Facility alongside Lizard.
 Upon being sprung out of the prison by Rhino, he meets a mysterious red-suited man who offers to restore Electro's powers in exchange for his services.
 Jackal and Lizard work on the procedure that would re-power Maxwell Dillon.
 When Dillon was reluctant to go through with the procedure, Jackal brings in a woman who Dillon recognizes as Francine Frye minus the piercings and tattoos that are on her body.
 Dillon agrees to go ahead with the procedure.
 The Jackal cloned Francine from DNA taken from her charred cheek.
 Francine observes the Jackal's attempt to restore Dillon's powers, but the experiment fails, charging his suit but not his body.
 Unexpectedly, the DNA in Dillon's saliva that was mixed in with Francine's own DNA attracts the electrical energy to Francine.
 Desiring more, Francine leans in to kiss Dillon and kills him in the process while absorbing his powers as the resulting action burns Dillon's body.

 Upon building a special machine, Doctor Octopus resurrects Electro with his powers intact as Kindred comments on Electro's abilities while stating that Doctor Octopus is getting closer to his true self.
 Doctor Octopus and Electro find Kraven the Hunter in the Savage Land hunting a dinosaur.
-Electro shocks the dinosaur as Doctor Octopus is instructed by Kindred to entice Kraven the Hunter by quoting "The best way to entice your fourth recruit is to offer him your fifth".
+Electro shocks the dinosaur as Doctor Octopus is instructed by Kindred to entice Kraven the Hunter, stating "The best way to entice your fourth recruit is to offer him your fifth".